vlandham/captain_z/out/captain_z.md

 The front side of his ship smashed into the back half of the galley with a deafening screech.
 Moss's ship took all the damage.
 It lurched to a stop, sending the Captain and his crew flying to the deck floor.
 Planks and other bits of wood were thrown across the water from where the boats hit.
 Moss got up to look at the front of his boat to find a huge gash where the sea water was already starting to flood in.

 Moss started shouting to abandon ship, and within seconds he and his crew were lowering their rowboats into the water.
-The pirates swung down to the rowboats and started rowing as fast as they could as their ship tipped sideways into the water.
+The pirates swung down to the rowboats and started rowing as fast as they could while their ship tipped sideways into the water.

 The ship sank completely into the water a few minutes later.
 Captain Moss and his crew watched it go down, then sadly rowed for shore.